celiajonas/UParis_BME_2021/README.md

 - Length paired trigger

 Toehold sequences are generated and tested to verify the following modalities : absence of a stop codon and stability of the beginning of the protein.
 A second .csv file called "selected_toeholds_results" is created containing the following informations :
-- Non paired count
+- Non paired count in the miRNA subsequence
-- Structure
+- Structure	of the miRNA subsequence
 - Sequence
-- Start
+- Start	position
-- End
+- End	position
 - Length unpaired trigger
 - Length paired trigger
 - Index